AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

       different :math:`\gamma` from one another / the background atmosphere.
       This uses the multigamma EOS.

-      An analogous problem is implemented in .
+      An analogous problem is implemented in Maestro.

    -  HCBubble: